Case Study 5: ScreenVault Studios - Worked Solution

 | Unit tests (Apex) | 85% minimum (SVS standard) | Rights conflict detection, subscription lifecycle, engagement scoring triggers | Apex @isTest classes; run on every PR |

-| Integration tests | All 8 external systems | Rights DB bidirectional sync, CMS metadata pull, SAP revenue posting, Snowflake zero-copy, streaming platform webhooks, payment webhooks, Marketing Cloud Connect, ad metrics batch | MuleSoft MUnit tests; run before release branch merge |
+| Integration tests | All 8 external systems | Rights DB bidirectional sync, CMS metadata pull, SAP revenue posting, streaming platform webhooks, payment webhooks, ad metrics batch via MuleSoft MUnit; Data 360 zero-copy and Marketing Cloud Connect validated through their own admin tooling (Data 360 Setup monitoring + MC Connect health dashboard) because MUnit tests MuleSoft application logic and does not cover native connectors | MuleSoft MUnit tests + Data 360 + MC Connect admin validation; run before release branch merge |

-| Performance tests | Sub-3s page load for partner portal; rights conflict check under 2s for 12K active contracts | Rights conflict query with full dataset, partner portal concurrent access (500 partners), Data Cloud segment refresh | k6 load tests against Full Copy sandbox |
+| Performance tests | Sub-3s page load for partner portal; rights conflict check under 2s for 12K active contracts | Rights conflict query with full dataset, partner portal concurrent access (500 partners), Data 360 segment refresh | k6 load tests against Full Copy sandbox |

 | UAT | All business-critical journeys | Licensing deal lifecycle end-to-end, subscriber churn detection to winback journey, production crew mobile offline sync | Manual test scripts with business stakeholders |